 At St Paul’s C of E Primary, we offer a variety of ways to help our children develop their spiritual, moral, social and cultural development, including understanding of British Values.

 At St Paul’s C of E, SMSC is promoted not only through all of the subjects in our curriculum, but also through our Christian vision, values and ethos which permeate all aspects of school life.
 We aim to provide opportunities for our children to form their own identity and sense of place and purpose; giving them the confidence to question and discover who they are in the world and face the exciting challenges that lie ahead.
-Alongside this, we believe in teaching our children to have sound values with an emphasis on respect for others, mutual understanding and a celebration of diversity.
+Alongside this we teach children to reflect on British Values, linked to our Christian Values.

-Our children are actively involved in raising money for a variety of events throughout the year such the Sean Coxhead Fun Run for MacMillan Cancer, Operation Orphan and Children in Need.
+Our children are actively involved in raising money for a variety of events throughout the year such the World Mental Health Day, events for MacMillan Cancer, Operation Orphan, SASH and Children in Need.
 This enables pupils to develop key skills to equip them to be courageous advocates for the common good, locally and globally.

 Spiritual, Moral, Social and Cultural (SMSC)